 And while we’re on the topic of parties, let’s talk for a quick minute about some excellent appetizers you can serve with these mistletoe kiss holiday drinks at your next party.

 I adore a really nice plate of cheese and crackers.
-It doesn’t have to be a big to-do of a cheese platter, though if you want to go in that direction, my girl Annie posted an excellent cheese and charcuterie board 101 a few weeks ago.
+It doesn’t have to be a big to-do of a cheese platter, though if you want to go in that direction, my girl Annie posted an excellent cheese and charcuterie board 101 that looks just beautiful!
 I really love to make homemade wheat thins and serve them with cranberry Stilton during the holidays.